 How DDEV Works¶

-The easiest way to think about how DDEV works is to think of it as a set of little networked computers (docker containers).
-You can think of them as being in a different network world than your workstation computer, but reachable from there.
+It’s easiest to think of DDEV as a set of little networked computers (Docker containers) that are in a different network from your workstation but still reachable from it.

 ddev-webservercontainer (one per project) runs